Ben Rowarth – Singer – Conductor

 Ben is also well known as a composer; winner of the NCEM Composers Award (2012) and Leeds International Film Festival Best Documentary Soundtrack (2013).
 He has received numerous international commissions and performances including from Merton College Oxford (2014) and York Minster (2015).
 Following commissions for extended orchestral works from the Edinburgh Incidental Orchestra and Durham University Symphony Orchestra, his 2016 commission The Turn, has received multiple repeat performances and a commercial recording.
 Ben has also composed two live soundtracks for plays receiving exceptional reviews.

 His work has received regular broadcasts on BBC Radio 3, including by internationally acclaimed ensemble ‘The Tallis Scholars’.
 Ben’s work has been commercially recorded by ‘ORA’, ‘The Rodolfus Choir’, ‘Fieri Consort’.
-He is currently working on commissions from ‘The Tower of London’, ‘Gothic Voices’, ‘Ensemble XY’ and ‘Fulham Camerata’, where Ben holds the position of Composer in Residence.
+He is currently working on commissions from the LFCCM, ‘Ensemble XY’ and ‘Fulham Camerata’, where Ben holds the position of Composer in Residence.

-For more details of Ben’s compositions, please visit the ‘composer’ page.
+For more details of Ben’s compositions, please visit his new website:

 Renaissance, a new and exciting vocal ensemble, founded in 2011 by Ben Rowarth and a number of then Durham University students, now performing all over the UK and appearing on BBC Radio 3 in 2012.